Why is ice building up in my freezer? Experts reveal the main reasons your freezer's frosty and how to fix it

 1. Check the door seal regularly

-A bit of regular maintenance can help keep your freezer in top condition.
-'Ensure that the freezer door seal is in good condition and properly seals the door,' explains Rachael.
-'Replace the gasket if it is damaged or worn or contact your manufacturer to help you find a gasket replacement.'
+A bit of regular maintenance on your door seal can help keep your freezer in top condition.
+'Ensure that the freezer door seal is in good condition and properly seals the door,' says Rachael.

 2. Don't overload your freezer

 We are all guilty of shoving loads of stuff in our freezers, but if yours is jam-packed it can cause damage.
 'Leave space for air to circulate inside the freezer,' says Rachael.
-'Overloading it can obstruct proper airflow, leading to uneven cooling and potential ice build-up.
+'Overloading it can obstruct proper airflow, leading to uneven cooling and potential ice build-up.'

 'It is also recommended to store food in airtight containers to minimise moisture release.'
 If you don't already have some lying around, you can easily purchase airtight containers on Amazon.